 1) How Much Should You Spend?

 For a nine year old we like to use the Rule of 10.
 Meaning, the maximum amount of money you should spend on a baseball bat for your nine year old is the number of games he or she will play multiplied by 10.
-For example, a 15 game season shouldn’t spend more than $150 on a bat.
+For example, a 15 game season isn’t cause for spending more than $150 on a bat.

 2) What Size Is Allowed?

-Before spending real money on a baseball bat you need to know what rules are allowed in the league he or she is playing.
+Before spending real money on a baseball bat you need to know what rules are allowed in your league.
 In particular, you need to find out what diameter bat is allowed and if there are any special stamping or marking requirements.

 3) What Size Should You Get?

 Generally speaking, most 9 year olds should be looking for bats with a drop 12 to 10.
-There may be a very few who can swing a drop 8 and a few who need a drop 13 or more.
-When in doubt, go with a drop 12.
+There may be a few who can swing a drop 8.
+On the other side, a few might also need a drop 13.
+But, when in doubt at 9 year’s old, go with a drop 12.